iLukSbr/producer_consumer/README.md

 # Producer Consumer animation
-Simple animation using threads for producer and consumer and 2D GUI visualization.
+Simple animation using threads for producer and consumer and 2D GUI visualization with JavaFX.